symbiosika/fastapp-framework/README.md

 - Full control to enable custom access rules
 - Simple!
 - Vue3 Development kit for fast complex UIs
+- Use AI without any knowledge of AI

 ## Marketing